Epidemiologists study the patterns, causes and effects of diseases in groups of people

 - support international health diplomacy strategies and activities, such as the planning, coordination and hosting of international conferences and workshops related to diseases

-- assist in formulation of progress reports and related documents to assess programme progress
+- assist in the formulation of progress reports and related documents to assess programme progress

 - maintain focus and delivery against commercial objectives, especially if working in the private sector.

-- Specialist registration with the General Medical Council (GMC) or the UK Public Health Register, together with project management and strategic vision, can lead to a role as a consultant epidemiologist with a salary of £76,761 to £103,490.
+- Specialist registration with the General Medical Council (GMC) or the UK Public Health Register, together with project management and strategic vision, can lead to salaries of around £77,913 to £105,042.

 Working hours in a research setting are typically 9am to 5pm, Monday to Friday, although you may need to be flexible.
 Evening or weekend work may be a feature of work in a clinical setting.

 Some opportunities exist for part-time work or job sharing.

 - The working week is varied and you'll need to be able to switch tasks easily.
 You'll tend to work independently on specific projects and then report your research outcomes to the wider team.

 - In the UK, work is generally office-based.
 You may need to travel to attend or present at international conferences.